abordones/proyecto-flp-1/README.md

 ### Steps of conection's system

 "Change the storage mechanism in the database from ISAM to INNODB"
+- Start Wampserver
-- Start Wampserver, go to 'MySQL' and select 'my.ini'.
+- go to 'MySQL' and select 'my.ini'
 - Edit 'default-storage'.
 It should be as follows

 		-;default-storage-engine=MYISAM.